l0lsec/PolycomVVX_login_bruteforce/README.md

-## Polycom VVX Default CredentiaL Checker
+## Polycom VVX Default Credential Checker

 Login checker for endpoints that use Basic Authentication on `/form-submit/auth.htm`.